cgi-eoss/puppet-fstep/README.md

 be omitted when some functionality is not required.

 The following list describes some of these possible post-installation actions:
-* `ftep::drupal`: Drupal site initialisation &amp; content restoration
+* `fstep::drupal`: Drupal site initialisation &amp; content restoration
-* `ftep::monitor`: Creation of graylog inputs &amp; dashboards
+* `fstep::monitor`: Creation of graylog inputs &amp; dashboards
-* `ftep::monitor`: Creation of grafana dashboards
+* `fstep::monitor`: Creation of grafana dashboards
-* `ftep::worker`: Installation of downloader credentials
+* `fstep::worker`: Installation of downloader credentials
-* `ftep::wps`: Restoration &amp; publishing of default FS-TEP services
+* `fstep::wps`: Restoration &amp; publishing of default FS-TEP services

 ## Limitations